Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data

-In the framework of supergravity, which we impose implicitly as the underlying theory, a flat potential of a scalar field (flaton) $\phi$ around the origin, including a relevant temperature-dependent term, can have a form, \beq V(\phi, T) = V_0 + \frac{1}{2}\l( c_T T^2 - m_{\phi,0}^2 \r) \phi^2 + \cdots, \eeq where $V_0$ is a constant term for the nearly vanishing cosmological constant at zero temperature, $c_T$ is a numerical constant coming from coupling of $\phi$ to particles in the thermal bath, $m_{\phi,0} \sim m_{\rm soft} \gtrsim \mathcal{O}(1)~{\rm TeV}$ with $m_{\rm soft}$ being the scale of the soft supersymmetry (SUSY) breaking mass parameters, and the ellipsis stands for term(s) to stabilize $\phi$ at low temperature.
+where $V_0$ is a constant term for the nearly vanishing cosmological constant at zero temperature, $c_T$ is a numerical constant coming from coupling of $\phi$ to particles in the thermal bath, $m_{\phi,0} \sim m_{\rm soft} \gtrsim \mathcal{O}(1)~{\rm TeV}$ with $m_{\rm soft}$ being the scale of the soft supersymmetry (SUSY) breaking mass parameters, and the ellipsis stands for term(s) to stabilize $\phi$ at low temperature.
 In SUSY theories, the flaton field $\phi$ can be stabilized either by dimension six (or higher) operators or by radiative corrections to the mass-squared parameter.
-In such cases, the low energy vacuum expectation value (VEV) of the canonically normalized field $\phi$, denoted as $v_\phi$, can be of an intermediate scale or higher.
-When the dimension-6 operator is responsible for the stabilization, $v_\phi$ is of the form \beq v_\phi \gtrsim \sqrt{m_{\phi,0} M} \ , \eeq where the mass parameter $M$, representing a cutoff scale, may be either the GUT or Planck scale, and $V_0$ is to be taken as \beq V_0 = c_0 m_{\phi,0}^2 v_\phi^2, \eeq with $c_0 = \mathcal{O}(10^{-2} - 1)$ depending on how $\phi$ is stabilized.
+In such cases, the low energy vacuum expectation value (VEV) of $\phi$, denoted as $v_\phi$, can be of an intermediate scale or higher.
+When the dimension-6 operator is responsible for the stabilization, $v_\phi$ is of the form \beq v_\phi \gtrsim \sqrt{m_{\phi,0} M} \ , \eeq where the mass parameter $M$ representing a cutoff scale may be either GUT or Planck scale, and $V_0$ is to be taken as \beq V_0 = c_0 m_{\phi,0}^2 v_\phi^2, \eeq with $c_0 = \mathcal{O}(10^{-2} - 1)$ depending on how $\phi$ is stabilized.
 The physical mass of $\phi$ at the true vacuum can be expressed as \beq m_\phi \sim c_0^{1/2} m_{\phi,0}. \eeq Note that the radiative stabilization of $\phi$ is normally possible when the dimensionless couplings of $\phi$ to thermal particles are of order unity.
 This implies that, if $c_0 \sim \mathcal{O}(10^{-2})$, and $c_T = \mathcal{O}(0.1-1)$.
 On the other hand, if $c_0 = \mathcal{O}(1)$, which means that the stabilization of $\phi$ is achieved by higher order term(s), $c_T$ can be much smaller than unity.